 Certificate in Mental Health Support (Mental Health and Addictions) (Level 4)

 Tuition Fee: New Zealand Residents or Citizens - No Cost Training (Normal Fee $4,335)

-Tuition Fee: International Students on a Work Visa - Contact us for fee information
+Tuition Fee: Health Care Assistants on a Work Visa - Contact us for scholarship fee information

 The Kalandra Certificate in Mental Health Support (Mental Health and Addictions) (Level 4) is a NZQA approved, full HCA Certificate programme designed to train Community and Health Care Support Workers in the breadth of mental health and addiction issues.
 The programme includes understanding the impact on health and well-being of a client and the range of professional responses that are available.
 This training will enable graduates to develop the knowledge and skills needed to deliver the highest standard of care and support for clients diagnosed with mental health or addiction problems.